Delatolla-lab/PHESD/README.md

 That is why we developed the Public Health Environmental Surveillance Database (PHESD).
 This centralized database, funded by CoVaRR Net, the Canadian Institute for Health network, serves as an central depository for open access wastewater surveillance data.
 This will shrink the delay between the measurement and analysis, and provide more data for better modeling, better collaboration, and better tools in the fight against the COVID-19 pandemic.

-To ensure that the PHESD is usable for all users, we use the Environmental Surveillance for Public Health Open Data Model ([ESPH-ODM](https://github.com/Big-Life-Lab/ODM)).
-The ODM an open, standard approach to share wastewater surveillance data.
-The ODM helps the wastewater surveillance community collaborate by allowing teams worldwide to share their data in a common structure.
-The model uses a relational dictionary to map more than 150 variables into 10 tables, and offers documentation on how to use the model, template files to record data in the ODM format, and scripts of code to set up a relational database according to the ODM schema.
+To ensure that the PHESD is usable for all users, we use the Public Health Environmental Surveillance Open Data Model ([PHES-ODM](https://github.com/Big-Life-Lab/PHES-ODM)).
+The PHES-ODM an open, standard approach to share wastewater surveillance data.
+The PHES-ODM helps the wastewater surveillance community collaborate by allowing teams worldwide to share their data in a common structure.
+The model uses a relational dictionary to map more than 150 variables into 10 tables, and offers documentation on how to use the model, template files to record data in the PHES-ODM format, and scripts of code to set up a relational database according to the PHES-ODM schema.

 ## Current Objectives